TeamFelNull/SpecialModelLoader/README.md

 # SpecialModelLoader

-Library for using OBJ models in Fabric
+Library for using OBJ models in Fabric.
+Developed inspired by FOML and Myron.
 Please see the [Wiki](https://github.com/TeamFelnull/SpecialModelLoader/wiki) for more information.

 ## Using libraries